What Is Stamp Duty Land Tax (SDLT)?

-What are the Stamp Duty Rates on Commercial Properties?
+What Are The Rates for Stamp Duty on Commercial Property?

 Where the land consists of or includes land that is not residential property, the percentages in Table B apply: